blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 Emulation was also required because early devices were short on internal storage, and the External SD Card which they relied on would become unavailable when connected to PC as USB Mass Storage.
 The External SD Cards supported FAT to maintain compatibility with most desktop computers (due to Microsoft dominance).
 When the internal storage grew, Android shifted the use of External SD to Internal SD, along with the FAT/vFAT filesystem.

 A problem with USB Mass Storage was that, it would expose the device at the block level, and that would disconnect the storage from the device, removing many functionalities.

+-Emulation of storage was added in Android 3.0.
+-Emulation used to be based on SDCardFS, but as of Android 11, it was replaced with a FUSE filesystem leveraging several Linux kernel features to achieve the same functionality without certain drawbacks.

 > [!NOTE] Adoptive Storage